Crypto industry dives into the midterms, raising millions to court Democrats

 Torres said he sees potential for the technology to solve problems his lowest-income constituents face dealing with the traditional financial system.
 He pointed to a study showing the poorest New Yorkers pay $200 million a year in check-cashing fees, and the Dominican immigrant population in his district faces high costs and delays sending money to family abroad.

-“Blockchain has the potential to create a better, cheaper, and faster payment system,” he said.
+“Blockchain has the potential to create a better, cheaper and faster payment system,” he said.
 “Whether it realizes that potential, no one can answer with certainty.
 But I’m drawn to the vision of radically decentralizing finance and the Internet.”

 As crypto interests press for advantage in Washington, Todd Phillips, director of financial regulation and corporate governance at the liberal think tank Center for American Progress, said policymakers need to be wary.